Favourite Fell Days: Dale Head and Hindscarth

 SKIDDaw from longside edge

-2. Your body works much harder to keep you warm in the cold, so you tire more easily.
+2. Help yourself: Your body works much harder to keep you warm in the cold, so you tire more easily.
 Keep your core warm, take on plenty of fluids, have regular snacks and don't hang around too long to eat, drink or admire the view.

 yes, enjoying it. honest